All Festivals in Mérida, Mexico in 2025

 The Holy Week

 On Good Friday, the traditional church service does not take place, the bells fall silent and the church commemorates the suffering and death of Jesus.
 During these days, the church remembers why and how the Son of God died.
-If you visit Mérida Cathedral on Good Friday (the anniversary of Jesus Christ's death), you can watch the procession with the Stations of the Cross, which are acted out in traditional clothing.
+If you visit the Cathedral of Mérida on Good Friday, you can watch the procession with the Stations of the Cross, which are acted out in traditional clothing.

 Catedral de Mérida